 1.Expect the unexpected in terms of Climate: Climate in the Philippines is unpredictable especially during the rainy season between June and October.
 It is important then that the kids are always comfortably dressed as it tends to get too humid and warm even in the cooler months.
 Make sure that they have proper gears like slippers on the beach (to protect them from sea urchins), hats, rain jackets or hiking boots.

 2.Never leave without toys: Finding a kiddie park or a playground at every turn in the Philippines is not possible.
 There are a lot of parks and playgrounds but they are situated in specific places in the community and they are not always easily accessible to tourists.
 For those, the best bet is Manila and surrounding provinces.
 Unless you are in the mall where you have plenty of options for the kids, never leave your hotel without toys especially when you go on road trips.
 It will be really helpful if you have an IPad full of kiddie games or videos that are suitable for kids to keep them preoccupied.
 Always remember that in the Philippines, 50% of the time, you will be on the road so keeping your kids busy in the car is always a helpful thing to do.
+You can bring a silk sleep eye mask for your child, which can relieve fatigue during the journey.

 3. Book Ahead: Yes, the Philippines is a beautiful country and is ideal for families even with small children.
 However, there are a lot of things you need to factor in when you are traveling with a kid.
 You need to check whether a crib is available, are there any high chairs in the restaurants, or is there at least a kiddie pool in the compound?